• Skip to primary navigation

 Ingredients

-• 2 C beef roast cooked and diced or chopped
+• 2 Ccup beef roast cooked and diced or chopped

-• 1/2 tsp steak seasoning (salt, pepper, paprika, garlic powder type mixture)
+• ½ Teaspoon steak seasoning (or salt, pepper, paprika, garlic powder & onion powder)

 Instructions

-1. Place diced potatoes in a microwave-safe container with 1/4 C water.
+• Place diced potatoes in a microwave-safe container with¼ C water.
 Partially cover but be sure it's vented and cook on high for 5 minutes in microwave.
 Drain all water.
 Set aside.

-2. Place butter in a skillet over medium-high heat.
-Once butter is melted add onion and cook 2-3 minutes until starting to soften.
+• Place butter in a skillet over medium-high heat.
+Once butter is melted add onion and cook 2 to 3 minutes until starting to soften.
 Add potatoes to skillet.
 Let potatoes brown a few minutes before stirring.
 Cook just a few minutes until potatoes are browned on the outside and soft in the middle.

-3. Once potatoes are browned, add garlic and diced beef to the skillet.
-Season with steak seasoning.
+• Once potatoes are browned, add garlic and diced beef to the skillet.
+Season with steak seasoning or alternative seasonings.
 Stir to combine and cook, stirring occasionally, just until beef is warmed.

 OPTIONAL SERVING SUGGESTION